Catholic Extension

-Catholic Extension (also known as the Catholic Church Extension Society) is a national fundraising 501(c)(3) organization which supports and strengthens poor mission dioceses across the United States.
+The Catholic Extension Society (also known as Catholic Extension and the Catholic Church Extension Society) is a national fundraising 501(c)(3) organization which supports and strengthens poor mission dioceses across the United States.
 They provide funding and resources to dioceses and parishes through programs and services investing in people, infrastructure and ministries.
 This support is given based on need, passion and commitment to the growth of the Catholic faith.

 History

 Francis Kelley, a priest from Lapeer, Michigan, first envisioned Catholic Extension in 1904.
 Through his travels, he discovered places and communities that were struggling to keep the Catholic faith alive and growing.
 The Archbishop of Chicago, James Edward Quigley, agreed to help Kelley launch this new organization.
 As a result, the Catholic Church Extension Society was organized on October 18, 1905.
 Temporary headquarters were established in Lapeer, Michigan, where a charter was granted to the society by the state of Michigan on December 25, 1905.